apache/fundraising-site/content/pages/home.md

 ##### What is targeted sponsorship?
 Download the [fundraising policy](https://docs.google.com/document/d/1JhZEcty2fSx7ZxiBs41j3qOUrqsA7TvKmQ13ZZ61lJY/export?format=pdf).
 The goal of targeted sponsorships is to provide sponsors a means to directly support a specific area of the foundation.
 This can be anything from particular infrastructure services to hosting a hackathon during a public event.
 The program provides recognition for those that support areas of the foundation through non-monetary contributions.

-For an internal FAQ of the program, have a look at [this document](https://docs.google.com/document/d/1BQjHHWZPP5Wh6Gyey69AkGBoyivujFjOSkEZmCBDyE8).
+For an internal FAQ of the program as well as some guidelines around acceptance/usage criteria, have a look at [this document](https://docs.google.com/document/d/1BQjHHWZPP5Wh6Gyey69AkGBoyivujFjOSkEZmCBDyE8).

 ##### What are the important documents I should know?
 All of them, of course!
 But, here's a quick, curated list: